yeoyongkiat/australia-bureau-stats/README.md

 python3 abs_data_gui.py
 ```

+3. If any other Python packages need to be installed, there will be error messages.
+Read these messages to figure out what other packages you will need to install, if your default Python package in Anaconda doesn't have them.

 ### 2️⃣ **Enter Your API Key**
 - Get your free API key from: https://developer.vic.gov.au
 - Paste it in the GUI's API Key field